KomodoHQ/slackover-app/README.md

 5. Enable the [Firebase authentication](https://firebase.google.com/) module using email and password.
 6. Create a [Firebase firestore](https://firebase.google.com/) called `messages`.
 To do this you can add a test message using the data properties as shown in `src/store/store.js`.
 7. Make sure you have installed [node 12 LTS](https://nodejs.org/en/download/) and [yarn](https://yarnpkg.com/).
 8. Open the project folder, and type `yarn && yarn start`.
+Test you can register and login.
+9. You will need to add a missing database index at this stage.
+Open the browser developer console, and follow the provided link to add the composite index.
-Test you can register, login, and send and receive messages.
+10. Test you can send and receive messages.
-9. Get cracking with your awesome new feature!
+11. Get cracking with your awesome new feature!
-10. If you get to a point where you're happy with what you've build, open a Pull Request back to us, and we can review what you've done!
+12. If you get to a point where you're happy with what you've build, open a Pull Request back to us, and we can review what you've done!

 ## Helpful Resources